openminder-ai/SwiftAgent/README.md

 ## Key Concepts

-### Agents
+### 📃 Agents

 SwiftAgent's core is the *agent*—an autonomous unit designed to reason, act, and learn.
 Each agent is stateful and persistent, storing its own memory, action registry, and reasoning parameters.
 This makes them inherently “human-like” in that they can remember past interactions and adapt over time.

-## Actions
+## 📚 Actions
-Actions are the building blocks of an agent’s functionality.
-You can:

-Decorate Functions: Register them as actions with clear descriptions and parameter metadata.
-Group Actions: Use action sets to bundle related functionalities (e.g., finance actions, search tools).
+Actions are the fundamental building blocks that empower agents to interact with the external world.
+Much like how humans use tools and skills to accomplish tasks, Actions give agents the ability to execute specific operations—from simple data retrieval to complex API integrations.
+Actions transform agents from passive chatbots into proactive problem solvers.

-## Memory & Persistence
+## 🧠 Memory
-SwiftAgent is the first framework where agents come equipped with:

-Working Memory: For short-term storage and immediate context.
-Long-Term Memory: Persistently stores important interactions, actions, and insights.
-Semantic Memory: Uses vector storage (e.g., ChromaDB) to recall contextually relevant information.
-Persistent Profiles: AgentRegistry ensures that all agent configurations, actions, and memories are saved and reloaded seamlessly.
+SwiftAgent is the first framework that takes inspiration from how human brains process and store information.
+Modulating biomimicry, we feature two main memory components:

+1. **Episodic Memory** - This system handles experience-based memories, similar to how humans remember specific events and situations:
+    - *Working Memory*: Like our ability to hold and manipulate immediate information
+    - *Long-term Memory*: Stores past experiences and interactions over time

+2. **Semantic Memory** - This system mirrors how humans store factual knowledge and general understanding about the world, independent of specific experiences.
+It's like our mental database of concepts, facts, and general knowledge.

-## Multi-Agent Collaboration
+## Multi-Agent Systems
-Complex tasks often require multiple agents.
-SwiftAgent supports:

-Tiered Execution Pipelines: Using the SwiftRouter and SwiftExecutor, agents can execute tasks in parallel or sequentially, passing outputs between tiers.
-Hosted Mode via SwiftSuite: Agents and clients can interact in real time over websockets, enabling rich, distributed workflows.

-## Reasoning & Orchestration
-At the heart of every agent is its reasoning engine.
-SwiftAgent provides:

-BaseReasoning: A fundamental LLM-driven reasoning module.
-SalientMemoryReasoning: A specialized variant that retains only essential tool calls and final responses, reducing noise while preserving key insights.
-LLM Integration: Out-of-the-box support for OpenAI’s API (and other LLM adapters) to power dynamic, multi-step reasoning.
+SwiftAgent revolutionizes collaborative AI by enabling true emergent teamwork between agents.
+Unlike most frameworks, SwiftAgent treats multi-agent interactions as a first-class citizen, mirroring how humans organize into teams, departments, and organizations to solve complex problems.
+Currently, only hierarchical collaboration (preset subdivisions) is supported, but support for dynamic collaboration (in the moment divisions and allocations) is coming soon!

 ## How SwiftAgent Compares

+## Documentation
+Refer to our [Documentation](https://docs.openminder.ai) for a more comprehensive view of the framework.

 ## Contributing